Tigers vs. Guardians Player Props Betting Odds

-Player prop bet options for Spencer Torkelson, Jose Ramirez and others are available when the Detroit Tigers visit the Cleveland Guardians at Progressive Field on Thursday (at 7:15 PM ET).
+Spencer Torkelson and Jose Ramirez are two of the players with prop bets on the table when the Detroit Tigers and the Cleveland Guardians meet at Progressive Field on Friday (beginning at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!